Judith Garber Town Meeting Precinct 4

 About me

 Hello!
-My name is Judith Garber (she/her) and I am very excited to run for represent Precinct 4 at Town Meeting in Arlington.
-I have been a resident of East Arlington for three years with my partner Eric, and I have been living in the Boston area for ten years.
+My name is Judith Garber (she/her) and I am very excited to run for re-election to represent Precinct 4 at Town Meeting in Arlington.
+I have been a resident of East Arlington for six years with my husband Eric and our lovely cat Jazzy, and I have been living in the Boston area for 13 years.

 During the day, I work in public policy and communications at a healthcare nonprofit.
-In non-pandemic times, I also play competitive ultimate frisbee in the Boston area.
-You can often find me throwing a frisbee at Magnolia Park, running on the bike path, or at the evening Black Lives Matter vigils on Mass Ave.
+I also play competitive ultimate frisbee in the Boston area.
+You can often find me throwing a frisbee at Magnolia Park, running on the bike path, or going to see a show at Capital Theater or AFD.

 What I care about